AlicanAkkus/WSCEP/README.md

 # Women Software Crafters Education Program, Season 1
 **This program is designed by developers for developers**

-This program is designed and organized by [Software Craftsmanship Turkey](https://www.meetup.com/Software-Craftsmanship-Turkey/), by the hard work of the organizers [Erkan Erol](https://www.linkedin.com/in/erkanerol/), [Aykut Bulgu](https://www.linkedin.com/in/mabulgu/) and [Lemi Orhan Ergin](https://www.linkedin.com/in/lemiorhan/).
+This 10-week program is designed and organized by [Software Craftsmanship Turkey](https://www.meetup.com/Software-Craftsmanship-Turkey/), by the hard work of the organizers [Erkan Erol](https://www.linkedin.com/in/erkanerol/), [Aykut Bulgu](https://www.linkedin.com/in/mabulgu/) and [Lemi Orhan Ergin](https://www.linkedin.com/in/lemiorhan/).

-All meetups are totally **free of charge**.
+Attending the program is totally **free of charge**.
 Organizers and instructors are volunteers and all logistics are provided by sponsors.

 ## Prerequisites for Participation